Kevin Ward (baseball): Amateur career

+Ward played football and baseball at the University of Arizona from 1979 to 1983.
+Ward's first year of college football was played under coach Tony Mason.
+In his sophomore season, Ward started three games at quarterback for coach Larry Smith before Smith moved Ward to receiver.
+Ward played collegiate baseball under coach Jerry Kindall between 1981 and 1983.
+In 1982, Ward hit for a .403 batting average, 46 runs batted in, and fourteen stolen bases.
+All three were team-leading totals, and Ward was named to the All-Pac-10 South team.
+After the 1981 and 1982 seasons, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.

-Pro career
+Professional career

-Kevin Ward made his professional debut with the Bend Phillies of the Northwest League in 1981.
+Ward made his professional debut with the Bend Phillies of the Northwest League in 1981.
 Ward led the team with a .307 batting average, as well as lead the team in hit by pitch with four.
 The following season was spent in a higher class of A ball, as ward played for the Peninsula Pilots of the Carolina League.
 While Ward's batting average dipped against a higher level of competition, he did find his power, belting 13 home runs, second on the team to Randy Day.
 The following season, Ward again moved up the chain, playing double A ball for the Reading Phillies.
 Appearing in 43 games that season, ward belted 21 home runs and hit over three hundred again, finishing the season with a .303 batting average.
 He played the following season at Reading as well.
-His manager that season at Reading was George Culver,a journeyman ex major league pitcher who the previous season had been Ward's teammate.
+His manager that season at Reading was George Culver, a journeyman ex major league pitcher who the previous season had been Ward's teammate.
 Playing time increased as war played in 119 games that season, but his home run and batting averages dipped.
 However, the Phillies thought highly enough of Ward that they promoted him to the Maine Guides, their Triple A club in 1988.
 Ward was part of an outfield that also included two other Phillies prospects, Ron Jones and Jim Orlander.
 While Ward was steady in the field, he hit 11 home runs and batted .230.